Mets closer Díaz hoping to hear Timmy Trumpet sound off

 Associated Press

-NEW YORK (AP) — Timmy Trumpet is hoping to horn in on this most notable season for the New York Mets.
+NEW YORK (AP) — Timmy Trumpet was all set to horn in on this most notable season for the New York Mets.

 The Australian-born musician was at Citi Field with trumpet in hand Tuesday night, ready if needed to pop onto the diamond and perform his song “Narco” live if Mets closer Edwin Díaz emerged from the bullpen.